Why is my AC short cycling

 How do I know if my AC is short cycling?

-Signs of short cycling include the air conditioner turning on and off frequently, the house not cooling properly, and higher than normal energy bills.
+Signs of short cycling include the air conditioner turning on and off frequently, often in intervals of just a few minutes.
+You may also notice uneven cooling throughout your home and higher than normal energy bills.

-Should I try to fix short cycling myself?
+Should I try to fix AC short cycling myself?

 Connect with certified professionals in your area